pennyw1ze/NotesMasterECS/DataManagement/LectureNotes.md

 	data record, pair storing (k,r) where r is a reference to data record, and pair storing (k,r-list) where r-list is a list of references (usefull when there are many records with the same key)

 - **Clustering**:
-	An index is clustering if data entries stored order are coherent with the order of data record.
+	An index is **clustering** (strongly clustering) when its data entries are sored with the same order as data records.
-	If an index is clustered then it could be used for internal range search.
+	We say that an index is **weakly clustering** if all the data indexed for a certain search key appears in the same page.

+	We can also say  (easy definition):
+>	An index is **clustered** only if the data records are sorted in the data file according to the order of the values of the search key.

 - **Primary** or **secondary**:
 	Primary: the search key is the key of the relation.